 According to information from the Insurance Institute for Highway Safety (IIHS), more than 4,100 individuals died as a result of large truck crashes in 2017.
 Of those fatalities, only 17 percent were semi-truck drivers, with nearly 70 percent of deaths being the occupants of passenger vehicles involved.
 When a vehicular accident involved just two vehicles (one being a passenger vehicle and the other a semi-truck), almost 100 percent of those killed were occupants of a passenger vehicle.
 In addition to fatal truck accidents, hundreds of thousands of other related accidents led to serious injury and property damage.

 What does this mean when you’ve been involved in a truck accident?
 Whether you’re a surviving victim yourself or are pursuing justice on behalf of a loved one, the statistics prove that it’s not a situation to take lightly.
 The right truck accident lawyer can help you fight for your rights in court, standing up to irresponsible truck driving and doing your part to make the roads safer for everyone.

-Being involved in a semi-truck accident is a frightening, confusing, and overwhelming experience, especially if you or a loved one has been seriously injured (or even killed).
+Being involved in a semi-truck accident is a frightening, confusing, and overwhelming experience, especially if you or a loved one has been seriously injured, or even killed due to a wrongful death.
 All too often, truck accident victims feel the pressure to settle with the insurance company and avoid legal action – but did you know that there are many factors that could contribute to the truck driver being at-fault?